bcrist/re4k/readme.md

 but the GI mux fuse that's set is one of the ones corresponding to pin 16 in `LC4128V_TQFP144`;
 which is MC B14 and ORP B^11 in that device.
 So it seems the fitter is writing the I/O cell's ID in this case, rather than the actual pin number.

+## Glossary

+#### GLB
+Generic Logic Block: A group of 36 GIs, 83 PTs, 16 MCs, and the other logic associated with them.
+Each device contains two or more GLBs.

+#### GRP
+Global Routing Pool: the set of all signals that can be used as inputs to a GLB.
+This includes all I/O cell pins, feedback from all MCs, dedicated clock pins, and (in some devices) dedicated input pins.

+#### GI
+Generic Input: One of 36 signals per GLB which can be used in that GLB's product terms.

+#### PT
+Product Term: Up to 36 signals (or their complements) ANDed together.

+#### MC
+Macrocell: A single flip-flop or combinational logic "output".

+#### MC Slice
+Macrocell Slice: A 5-PT cluster, macrocell, routing logic, and I/O cell.
+Each GLB contains 16 MC Slices, along with the 3 shared PTs, BCLK and GI configuration.

+#### ORM
+Output Routing Multiplexer: Allows macrocells and their associated OE product term to be shunted to a different nearby pin.

+#### BCLK
+Block Clock: Each GLB ("Block") can independently configure the polarity of the dedicated clock inputs.

+#### BIE
+Block Input Enable: For ZE-family devices, inputs can be dynamically masked to reduce power consumption.

+#### GOE
+Global Output Enable: Up to four signals which can come from specific input pins, or from the BIE shared PTs.

+#### CE
+Clock Enable

+#### LE
+Latch Enable

+#### AS
+Asynchronous (pre)Set

+#### AR
+Asynchronous Reset/clear

 # TODO
 * Refactor routing jobs to use common.ClusterRouting, common.WideRouting